huntdatacenter/docs/docs/administer-science/agreements/downloads.md

 This individual is authorized by the services center to lead the data space.
 The role include a responsibility authorize new labs under the data space, authorizing data transfers out of the data space, and to pay for resources consumed by the labs attached to the data space.

-**Compliance coordinator**
+**Compliance administrator**

 This individual is authorized by the data controller to place individual Cloud Service Orders for resource adjustments and to onboard new labs on behalf of your Data space leader.
-The Compliance coordinator is also our point of contact for discussions on running agreement updates and compliance reporting.
+The Compliance administrator is also our point of contact for discussions on running agreement updates and compliance reporting.

-**Data coordinator**
+**Data administrator**

 This individual is our contact point for data coordination for labs attached to your data space.
 This includes communication on data transfers, backups and other data related issues.

-**Technical coordinator**
+**Technical administrator**

 This individual is our contact point for technical configuration for labs attached to your data space.
 This includes configuration and adaptation of analytical tools, including distributed computing and graphical interfaces.

-**Training coordinator**
+**Training administrator**

 This individual is our contact point for knowledge transfers between lab users across labs attached to the data space.
 This includes transfers of know-how related to onboardings, configurations, data flow etc. This individual is also our contact for discussion and evolution of user training and knowledge transfer.